Knowledge base

 Understanding stored procedures and routines

-If stored procedures are essential to your project and you currently have a shared hosting plan, you might consider a VPS or dedicated server, where you will have more control and resources.
+If stored procedures are essential to your project and you are currently using shared hosting, it is advisable to consider a VPS or a dedicated server, which offer more control and resources.

-Stored procedures offer a powerful and efficient way to automate tasks and manage business logic at the database level, which can result in more performant and easier-to-maintain applications.
+Stored procedures are an effective way to automate tasks and integrate business logic directly into the database.
+This results in more performant and easier-to-maintain applications.

-On Serveur Cloud, as soon as the user has administrator rights on the relevant MySQL database, they have the necessary permissions to execute SQL instructions, including the EXECUTE
+On a Cloud Server, as soon as the user has administrator rights on the relevant MySQL database, they have the necessary permissions to execute SQL instructions, including the EXECUTE command, used to launch stored procedures already present in the database.

-He also has the required privileges to create new stored procedures.
-Creating a stored procedure typically involves using specific SQL syntax to define the instructions to be executed, followed by saving this definition in the database.
+The user also has the required privileges to create new stored procedures.
+Creating a stored procedure is done via specific SQL syntax defining the instructions to execute, followed by its recording in the database.

-This guide explains how to customize the time slot(s) during which Infomaniak can perform maintenance to enhance your services (new features, fixes, etc.).
+This guide explains how to customize the time slot(s) during which Infomaniak can perform maintenance to update your services (new features, fixes, etc.).

 Preamble